sam-mugo/Portfolio-v3/README.md

-Version 3 of my Porfolio the current one can be found at https://sam-mugo.github.io Am looking for a styling minimalist look
+Version 3 of my Porfolio the current one can be found at https://sam-mugo.github.io
+#Am looking for a stylish minimalist look